Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Properties of the structure lattice

 \subsection{The orbit join property}

-Let $G$ be a non-discrete compactly generated, topologically simple \tdlc group.
-We have seen (Theorem \ref{baireabs}) that if $G$ is abstractly simple, then $G$ has no non-trivial fixed points in $\lnorm(G)$, and thus all $G$-orbits on $\lnorm(G) \setminus \{0,\infty\}$ are infinite.
+Recall that $\sclass$ is the class of non-discrete compactly generated topologically simple \tdlc groups.
+We have seen (Theorem \ref{baireabs}) that if $G \in \sclass$ is abstractly simple, then $G$ has no non-trivial fixed points in $\lnorm(G)$, and thus all $G$-orbits on $\lnorm(G) \smallsetminus \{0,\infty\}$ are infinite.
 However, it turns out that the orbits of $G$ on $\lnorm(G)$ are still `compact' in a certain sense: each orbit has a least upper bound, which is the join of finitely many elements of the orbit.
-We conclude that a locally normal subgroup of $G$ must be relatively large and obtain some restrictions on its structure.
-We work here in the more general setting of Hecke pairs.
+In the case that $G$ satisfies \sur, it follows that every compact locally normal subgroup $H$ of $G$ is relatively large, in the sense that there exists a finite set of $G$-conjugates of $H$ whose product has non-empty interior.
+Even without assuming \sur, we see that in the conjugation action of $G$ on $\lnorm(G)$, the lattice $\lnorm(G)^G$ of fixed points plays an important role.
+We work here in the more general setting of Hecke pairs~$(G,U)$ and, in this setting, a subgroup~$K\leq G$ is \textbf{bounded} if it is contained in a finite number of~$U$-cosets and is \textbf{locally normal} if~$N_G(K)\cap U$ has finite index in~$U$.